ibm-cloud-docs/DataTransferService/about.md

 6. Carrier service that is used
 7. Return address of where you want the device to be sent to after data transfer is finished.

-This request creates a support ticket to alert the {{site.data.keyword.BluSoftlayer}} technicians that the device is being shipped and allows them to track the delivery.
-When {{site.data.keyword.BluSoftlayer}} receives the device, the technicians connect it to the dedicated rack.
+This request creates a support ticket to alert the {{site.data.keyword.cloud_notm}} technicians that the device is being shipped and allows them to track the delivery.
+When {{site.data.keyword.cloud_notm}} receives the device, the technicians connect it to the dedicated rack.
 When the device is connected, the ticket is updated to provide you a link to your logon credentials for the iSCSI target.

 ## Requesting a return
 {: #request-return}